Vicky Pattison Stuns Followers In Comfy Crop Top & Sweatpants Ensemble: ‘I Have This Tracksuit In Every Color’

 “Love the hair and headband.
 Stunning as always xx,” a fourth admirer commented.

 Pattison is no stranger to impressing her loyal social media audience.
 As previously reported by The Inquisitr, she wowed in a mint green one-piece with thin straps from River Island.
 Pattison went barefoot for the occasion and accessorized herself with large circular Gucci sunglasses.
-She showed off her tan and sported her shoulder-length brunette curly hair down.
+She showed off her tan and sported her shoulder-length brown curly hair down.